42BV/rest-convention/06-security.md

 ### Authentication

 Usernames and passwords are still the most commonly used way to authenticate a user especially if there is no supporting infrastructure already in place.
 However implementing proper authentication using usernames and passwords not a trivial task.
 Owasp has a [whole page](https://www.owasp.org/index.php/Authentication_Cheat_Sheet) on it.
+This convention describes just the minimal requirements for authenticating using a username and password.
+Other (important) subjects such as 'Forgotten Password' functionality or account activation is out of scope.

 #### Passwords must be salted and hashed using BCrypt

 BCrypt is a computational heavy hashing algorithm with built in salt.
 If the user database is stolen if will take a lot more effort to brute force the passwords than using conventional algorithms (MD5, SHA-1, SHA-256).
 Note that there is a better hashing algorithm called Argon2 but this is not (yet) supported by Spring-Security.

-#### A failed login attempt should always return the same response.
+#### A failed login attempt must always return the same response.

 When authentication fails the username may not exist, the password may be incorrect or the account may have been locked.
 If an error message is returned it should always be a generic error message ('Authentication Failed') that does not state the reason for failing.
+This prevents attackers from learning if actually an account exists with that username.

 #### Limit the number of Login attempts per unit of time.